-People in other cities are actually just pixelated animated caricatures that show up on your display with dog or baby noises in the background and don’t need to be considered, so stop squandering resources organizing rooms for them.
+People in other cities are actually just pixelated animated caricatures that show up on your display with dog or baby noises in the background, possibly even AI employees, and don’t need to be considered, so stop squandering resources by organizing rooms for them.

 Finally, always remember locations and time zones.
-Here's a guide to how to think about time zones:
+Here’s a guide to how to think about time zones for Americans:

-- If you're in PT, then never schedule meetings with people in ET because they’ve already left and have forgotten anyone in PT exists.
+- If you’re on the west coast, then never schedule meetings with people on the east coast, because they’ve already left and have forgotten anyone on your coast exists.

-- If you're in ET, don’t schedule meetings with people in PT because they are still at morning yoga or in a 45-minute two-mile ride share while discussing competitive pricing on Slack.
+- If you’re on the east coast, don’t schedule meetings with people on the west coast because they are still at morning yoga or in a 45-minute two-mile ride share while discussing competitive pricing on Slack.

-- It's too confusing taking Central Time into account for anything so just send them a Slack message saying 'yt?' and if you see it saying 'typing', instantly call them because they're obviously free.
+- It’s too confusing to take Central Time into account for anything, so just send them a Slack message saying ‘yt?’.
+If you see it saying ‘typing’, instantly call them, because they’re obviously free.

-- If you're anywhere in the US and the other guests aren't, then just schedule for whenever the hell you want.
-America, baby!
+- If you’re anywhere in the US and the other guests aren’t, then just schedule for whenever the hell you want.
+America number one!